Gutfeld!: Cast

+When the show debuted in 2015, the cast originally included: the host Greg Gutfeld, panelists Kat Timpf and Joanne Nosuchinsky, producer and writer Gene Nelson, executive producer and announcer Tom O'Connor, and comedian Tom Shillue.
+After Nosuchinsky left at the end of 2016, Tyrus replaced her.
+When the show moved to weeknights in 2021, guests Joe Machi, Joe DeVito and Emily Compagno joined as frequent panelists.
+In 2022, comedian Jamie Lissow joined as a frequent panelist, after stand-up comedian Joe Machi was seen less on the show as he embarked on a comedy tour.
+When Gutfeld is away, Tom Shillue, Kat Timpf, Tyrus, Dana Perino, Brian Kilmeade and Joe Machi serve as guest hosts.

 Background and history

-The show previously aired on Saturday and Sunday nights at 10:00 P.M.
+The show previously aired on Saturday and Sunday nights at 10:00 p.m.
 ET as The Greg Gutfeld Show from its release on May 31, 2015, until March 13, 2021.
-In February 2021, Gutfeld announced that the show would move to weeknights at 11:00 P.M.
+In February 2021, Gutfeld announced that the show would move to weeknights at 11:00 p.m.
 ET.
 In March 2021, Gutfeld revealed that the weekday edition of the show would premiere on Monday, April 5, under the new title Gutfeld!.
 The final weekend episode of the show aired on March 13, 2021, and the first weekday episode aired on April 5, 2021.

 Gutfeld! has been taped in front of a live studio audience in New York City since 2016, but because of NYC's COVID-19 restrictions, this was not possible for most of 2020 and 2021.
-In 2022, Gutfeld revealed a new studio for Gutfeld! which more closely resembled traditional late-night studios.
+In 2022, Gutfeld revealed a new studio for Gutfeld! which more closely resembled traditional late-night talk show studios.
 It included expanded room for a larger studio audience, which, since May 2022, has appeared in every episode.
 In order to maximize studio audience opportunities, Gutfeld periodically takes the show on tour.